IBM/lunchpail/docs/contribute/README.md

 ```

 The "re" part of `rerun.sh` means that all of the above steps will be
 repeated.
-This includes rebuiding base images (which is included in
+This includes rebuilding base images (which is included in
 `lunchpail init local --build-images` or `./lunchpail images build`)
 and rebuilding the CLI.